OHI-Science/ohi-science.github.io/_posts/2016-09-30-Resources-for-R-and-Data-Science.md

 tags : [news]
 ---

-We are often asked for the best way to learn R and Data Science.
+We are often asked for the best way to learn `R` and other Data Science concepts and tools.
 There are many great resources available but here are some of the free, online resources we have found helpful:

 - **[R for data science](http://r4ds.had.co.nz/)** by Garrett Grolemund and Hadley Wickham (book)